tim-cools/lexy-language/README.md

 ## Known improvements

 - [ ] More scenarios for side cases and alternative branches of the current parser.
-Code coverage reveals validations, ... which are not verified in the language specifications yet
+Code coverage reveals validations and code paths which are not verified in the language specifications yet

 ## Future ideas

+Please discuss with main maintainers before creating any pull requests!

-- [ ] Tables: support of csv and/or json tables
+- [ ] Tables: support of csv, json, ... tables
 - [ ] Syntax: support identifiers with underscore '_' (double underscores should not be allowed as it is reserved for system functions and variables)
+- [ ] Syntax: for and while loop (compiler option to disable (or limit to constants) to simplify discrete optimization if ne)
+- [ ] Syntax: arrays and lists
 - [ ] Versioning: document versioning strategy for lexy scripts in Git (branches) and how to reuse scripts (by using submodules)
-- [ ] Versioning: document versioning strategy for **lexy-langage** and its dependencies
+- [ ] Versioning: roadmap to version 1 and document versioning strategy for **lexy-langage** and its dependencies
-- [ ] Validation: check tables are sorted alphabetically.
+- [ ] Validation: check tables are sorted alphabetically
+- [ ] Tools: command line tools run, compile, test lexy script
+- [ ] Tools: (batch) tool to process (stream large) data sets with a lexy function
+- [ ] Tools: visualizations
+- [ ] Libraries: add string processing, statistics, matrices, processing data from files, json/yaml, call api, dsp, ... (only if you really need it!)
+- [ ] AI: LLM to extract tax calculations from published tax laws and translate it into Lexy scripts
+- [ ] AI: Discrete optimization extension to optimize calculations
+- [ ] Blockchain: a blockchain running official Lexy Tax Laws by governments verified by it's citizens